fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
   - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system
 - If you want to get University of Helsinki credits
   - Enroll on the course.
 You will get the enrollment link through submission system once you have completed enough exercises.
-Read more [here](/en/part0/general_info#sign-up-for-the-exam)
+Read more [here](/en/part0/general_info#the-course-exam)
-  - Activate your University of Helsinki user account.
-You can activate your user account after you have successfully enrolled on the course.
-The user account must be activated before attempting the course exam.
-Read more about activating the user account [here](/en/part0/general_info#sign-up-for-the-exam).
-  - Do the online exam in Moodle.
-You can access Moodle through [this](https://moodle.helsinki.fi/course/view.php?id=46197) link.
-Log into Moodle with your University of Helsinki user account.
   - Save your student number.
 After course enrollment, save your University of Helsinki student ID number in the submission system.
+  - Do the online exam in the Submission system.
+Read more [here](/en/part0/general_info#the-course-exam)
   - Mark the course completed in the submission system, read more [here](/en/part0/general_info#how-to-get-your-credits)

 How to study the course – instructions in a nutshell (5 cr core course CSM141081)